AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

   ```

 💡 **Tips**:
-* Use after `classify` to organize filtered candidates
-* Combine with `interview` command for scheduling
+* Sorting after modifying or adding candidates helps maintain a clear view of the schedule.

 Expected output:
 ```
-Sorted all displayed candidates by interview time.
+Sorted all candidates by their Interviews' Start Time.
-1. John Doe (Interview Start Time: 1 May 2025, 12:00 pm)
-2. Alice Tan (Interview Start Time: 3 May 2025, 2:30 pm)
-3. Bob Chen (Interview Start Time: 6 May 2025, 10:00 am)
 ```

 ### Undoing changes: `undo`